akazukin5151/approportionment/README.md

 # Performance

 - Rough times I get on my computer (Intel i7-8550U) with 8 cores of multithreading (I didn't close all other programs)
+- All except 10,000 voters 7 candidates are ran with the `intrinsics` feature and `target-cpu=native`
 - Note that these times includes the time to read the Dhall config file, so performance seems to increase with more voters.
 This is because the time spent reading the config becomes negligible for longer running times.

 ### Non-STV (D'Hondt, Sainte-Lague, Hare, and Droop combined)